i. Technical analysis is a trading method of studying price only and predicting how it will move in the future.

 1. Chart pattern basics

 These levels are commonly known as support and resistance.
-Traders would determine these levels by the manner in which prices have reacted in the past at points.
+Traders would determine these levels by how prices have reacted in the past at points.

 Prices often leave patterns in the manner in which they reacted at certain points on the chart.
 Traders would spot these patterns, look for the underlying conditions and try to apply these to the price movements in the coming trading sessions.